liamzdenek/sourcegraph-application/memory-bank/activeContext.md

 1. **Core Component Implementation**: Implementing the key components of the system
 2. **Claude Client Development**: Building the Claude client for AI code analysis
-3. **Integration Planning**: Preparing for integration of all components
+3. **Batch Processing Framework**: Implementing the batch processing framework
-4. **Testing Strategy**: Developing a testing approach for the system
+4. **Integration Planning**: Preparing for integration of all components
-5. **Batch Processing Framework**: Designing the batch processing framework
+5. **Testing Strategy**: Developing a testing approach for the system
 6. **Frontend Development**: Starting work on the frontend components
 7. **Infrastructure Setup**: Preparing the AWS infrastructure for deployment